-Introduction Evolving Post This post was published in the spring of 2023.
-It has been amended and edited.
-Origins & Definitions The Oxford English Dictionary entry for “woke” is: “Originally: well-informed, up-to-date. … Now chiefly: alert to racial or social discrimination and injustice.”
-The Urban Dictionary adds: “Being woke means being aware… knowing what’s going…
+Introduction Evolving Post This post, published in the spring of 2023, has been amended and edited after its publication.
+Etymology The Oxford English Dictionary entry for “woke” is: “Originally: well-informed, up-to-date. … Now chiefly: alert to racial or social discrimination and injustice.”
+The Urban Dictionary adds: “Being woke means being aware… knowing what’s going on…

 How to Read Now Essays None of the essays in How to Read Now (2022) appear to have been previously published in print elsewhere.
-The author of the book of essays, Elaine Castillo, is the author of the novel America is Not the Heart (2018) 1No Wikipedia entry as of September 2022; for plot summary…
+The author, Elaine Castillo, is the author of the novel America is Not the Heart (2018) 1No Wikipedia entry as of September 2022; for plot summary see 2018 review in the…

 Episode 7 in Malcolm Gladwell’s Revisionist History podcast in July 27, 2016 was about his ideas about creativity, contrasting artists who revise and refine with artists who appear to produce their work whole.
-He illustrated with references to the development of Leonard Cohen’s Hallelujah by: before it became a pop standard and a secular hymn.…
+He illustrated with references to the development of Leonard Cohen’s song Hallelujah by: before it became a pop standard and a secular…

 I camped at the 2016 Islands Folk Festival in Duncan BC.
 It was my first visit to this festival.
 The festival is held at Providence Farm, a former convent of the Sisters of St. Ann, once a boarding school, now an organic farm.
 It accomodates a crowd of a about 2,000 (vaguely stated as a…